benjaminsampica/benjaminsampicaStatic/content/post/vscode/index.md

 - [NuGet Reverse Package Search](https://marketplace.visualstudio.com/items?itemName=jesschadwick.nuget-reverse-package-search)
   - Reverse lookup on classes to NuGet packages.
 I've found this incredibly helpful for Microsoft namespaces especially as they have lots of packages underneath `Microsoft.Extensions.DependencyInjection`.
 - [Paste JSON as Code](https://marketplace.visualstudio.com/items?itemName=quicktype.quicktype)
-  - Allows you to quickly convert JSON to another language type (I suggest C# :) )
+  - Allows you to quickly convert JSON to another language type (I suggest C# :smirk:)
 - [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) :white_check_mark:
   - Allows you to sync settings to the cloud for multiple environments.
 This was a big reason my first attempt at this failed. _Note:_ Microsoft is working on bringing this feature in-house so this will likely be unneeded in the coming weeks.
 - [SQL Server (mssql)](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) :white_check_mark: